Tributes to Suffrage

 Auburn, New York

-The connection between the abolitionist movement and the suffrage movement is clear as many of the leaders were promenent in both causes.
+There are several connections between the abolitionist movement and the suffrage movement including many of their leaders.
 Although the seeds of the suffrage movement started long before the Civil War, it gained significant traction during the years of Reconstruction.
 This connection can be seen in the life of Harriet Tubman who is well known for her courageous efforts to free enslaved people through the Underground Railroad.
 She became lifelong friends with Susan B. Anthony and Elizabeth Cady Stanton.
-Although illiterate, Tubman often spoke at women’s convention sharing beliefs on human rights for all people including the rights for women.
+Although illiterate, Tubman often spoke at women’s convention sharing beliefs on human rights for all people 0 including the rights for women.

 There is a Harriet Tubman National Historic Site - which I have yet to visit.
-However, in Auburn, New York at the Fort Hill Cemetery, it is worth the time to stop at Tubman’s grave to pay respects and honor all she did for the cause of freedom.
+However, in Auburn, New York at the Fort Hill Cemetery, it is worth the time to stop at Tubman’s grave to pay respects and honor all she did for the cause of freedom for all people.

 Rochester, New York